agbfm/agbfm/README.md

 # Kia ora, I'm Aleks 🤙

 I'm a well-seasoned software engineer based in [Aotearoa](https://en.wikipedia.org/wiki/Aotearoa), with a passion for technology.
-Moving to Portugal in 2024 🇵🇹

 **> sitrep**